 All of Part 2 takes place at sea, but without many of the characters we met in Part 1.
-Tragedy strikes and the ship sinks halfway to the Midway atoll.
-No one survives except Pi and a menagerie of animals: a zebra, a hyena, an orang-utan, and a Bengal tiger.
-All these creatures, including Pi, are packed into a 26-foot-long lifeboat.
+Tragedy strikes and the ship sinks halfway to the Midway Atoll.
+No one survives except Pi and a menagerie of animals: a zebra, a hyena, an orangutan, and a Bengal tiger.
+All these creatures, including Pi, are packed into a twenty-six-foot-long lifeboat.
 Before long, as you'd expect, there's some bloodshed.
-The hyena kills the zebra and the orang-utan.
+The hyena kills the zebra and the orangutan.
 And then the tiger, whose name is Richard Parker (a.k.a.
 RP), kills the hyena.

-Richard Parker and Pi, however, work out an uneasy living arrangement.
-And Pi slowly trains RP until he's more or less master of the lifeboat.
-Pi is often despondent, though Pi and RP seem to do well for a while.
+Richard Parker and Pi, however, work out an uneasy living arrangement—Pi slowly trains RP until he's more or less master of the lifeboat.
+(Way to use those zookeeper skillz, Pi.)
+Pi is often despondent, though Pi and RP manage to survive.
 Pi catches fish and he has a few tools (like solar stills) from the lifeboat's locker.
 It's true that Pi's survival skills develop, but it's also true that he's just lost his entire family.
 Pi is alone except for a man-eating tiger.
 He endures through cleverness, prayer, and willpower.

 At the end of Part 2, however, some strange things happen.
 Pi meets another castaway on this gigantic ocean who tries to eat him.
 Instead, RP eats the castaway.
 And then Pi lands on an island made entirely of algae.
 Pi and RP are malnourished at this point and it's not far-fetched to think Pi has gone mad.
 The chapter ends with Pi and RP landing in Mexico.
 RP bounds off into the jungle without so much as a goodbye.